-On December 16, 2020 a federal judge struck down Ohio's policy that prohibited transgender people born in this state from correcting the gender markers on their Ohio birth certificates.
+On December 16, 2020 a federal judge struck down the Ohio Department of Health's policy that prohibited transgender people born in this state from correcting the gender markers on their Ohio birth certificates.
 The judge's ruling resolved the constitutional challenge to the policy brought by the ACLU of Ohio, ACLU, Lambda Legal, and Thompson Hine LLP in March 2018 on behalf of four transgender clients who were born in Ohio.

-To comply with the Court's order, the Ohio Department of Health (ODH) has established new procedures that allow transgender people to correct the gender or "sex" marker on Ohio birth certificates.
-This is a huge victory for the LGBTQ community!
+To comply with the Court's order, ODH has established new procedures that allow transgender people to correct the gender or "sex" marker on Ohio birth certificates.

-ODH's new process empowers transgender people born in Ohio to correct the gender marker on their birth certificate so that it truly reflects who they are.
 Along with our partners nationally and across the state, the ACLU of Ohio is committed to ensuring that people who need corrected birth certificates are able to obtain them in the most efficient, fairest way possible.

 We are providing this informational FAQ to help the public understand ODH's procedure as we understand it.
 We are not offering or providing legal advice or legal representation to any individual who reads these materials.
 Other partner organizations will offer legal clinics to advise individuals who wish to change the gender markers on their Ohio birth certificates.
+Because courts throughout the state are implementing this process differently, as noted below, we strongly encourage you to attend a legal clinic prior to filing an application.
 We will post information about these organizations and legal clinics as it becomes available.